Enriquedlrm16/Docker_NeuralNetwork_App/README.md

 > sudo docker save -o nn_shiny_app_docker.tar my_nn_app_shiny_updated

+... if you have troubles with the owner of the file, the you can run:

+> sudo chown new_owner:new_owner nn_shiny_app_docker.tar

 ...
 If you want to upload files for your app from the local computer to

 > sudo docker cp /home/enrique/neural_network_app my_nn_app_shiny_updated:app